Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Results and Discussion

-In the range of geometrical optics, it is shown that $P_{\mathrm{abs}}\rightarrow 1/3 $ for large $kr$ and $nkr$~\cite{agdur1963}.
-Actually, the experimental data for both types of wires at low $T$ confirm the theoretical prediction.
+In the range of geometrical optics it is shown that $P_{\mathrm{abs}}\rightarrow 1/3 $ for large $kr$ and $nkr$~\cite{agdur1963}.
+Actually, the experimental data for all types of wires at low $T$ confirm the theoretical prediction.
 Further, the theory predicts that, in the range of geometrical optics, $P_{\mathrm{abs}}$ should decrease if $\vert n\vert$ decreases.
 Actually, the Drude-Roberts formula for the relative permittivity~\eqnref{eq:Drudeps} predicts a decrease of $\vert n\vert$ with increasing $T,$ mainly due to the behavior of $\mathtt{Im}\,(n).$ We can conclude that the overall decrease of the observed polarization is the result of the change of the Planck's distribution with $T.$ As $T$ is increased, it shifts to shorter $\lambda,$ for which the refraction index is smaller.

-The non perfect agreement of experiment and theory may be ascribed to several reasons.
-On one hand, the two kinds of wires are supplied by different manufacturers so that the purity of the two metals, hence their optical properties, might be different.
-Moreover, at such high temperatures, ageing phenomena, which might act differently on wires of different diameter and properties, cannot be excluded.
-For instance, though the wires are being heated in vacuo, at very high $T$ the residual atmosphere could lead to the formation of WO$_{3}$ flocs that may suddenly detach from the wires.

-On the other hand, as mentioned before, the optical properties of tungsten in the near infrared region for $\lambda\gtrsim 3\,\mu$m and for $T>2400\,$K are either unknown at all or affected by large uncertainties.
-Although the temperature dependence of the coefficients in the Drude-Roberts formula is quite well behaved, nobody guarantees that the extrapolation beyond $T=2400\,$K gives correct results.
-Nonetheless, the quite satisfactory agreement of the computed polarization with the experimental data lends credibility to the extrapolation procedure.
+Once again, we have to point out that the optical properties of tungsten in the near infrared region for $\lambda\gtrsim 2.5\,\mu$m and for $T>2400\,$K are either unknown at all or affected by large uncertainties.
+Although the temperature dependence of the coefficients in the Drude-Roberts formula is quite well behaved, nobody guarantees {\em a priori} that their extrapolation at higher $T$ gives correct results.
+Nonetheless, the satisfactory agreement of the computed polarization with the experimental data lends credibility to the extrapolation procedure.